AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Eldermere Tower.md

 **Rewards:**

-1. **The Crystal of Purification:** Upon defeating the guardian and dispelling the malevolent presence, the party obtains the Crystal of Purification.
-This artifact has the power to cleanse the tower of its curse and save the village of Millhaven.
+1. **The Crystal of Purification:** Upon defeating the guardian and dispelling the malevolent presence, the party obtains the [[Crystal of Purification]].
+This artifact has the power to cleanse the tower of its curse and save the village of [[Millhaven]].

 2. **The Guardian's Insight:** The party gains knowledge from the guardian's cryptic revelations, which may prove invaluable in future campaigns or when facing other shadowy threats.